 The Bathroom was open concept with a soaking tub, great shower & two sinks.
 A small window inside the bathroom was great to let out steam from the shower too.
 Overall, the bathroom was perfect.

 I really had no big complaints about the room.
 The smallest detail I noticed was that the kitchenette had no glassware, which was strange, because they had a mini bar.
+No wine glasses, no drinking glasses.
+Maybe it was just my room that didn’t have them?

 After seeing the property map, I would request this specific room again.
 It was an end unit, which gives you a bit more privacy and I also liked both the pool and the mountain views.
-While I could see the pool, I wasn’t getting any noise from it, which was peaceful.
+While I could see the pool, I wasn’t getting any noise from it, which was nice.

 Food & Drinks